mileadragos/javaexamples/README.md

 # javaexamples
-In this repo I have created a few JAVA examples that I've come accross in college studying JAVA.
+In this repo I have created a few JAVA examples that I've come accross at university studying JAVA.